Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 are:

 host
     This is the ip location where the server is located.
-Most of the times is the same machine than the one where the client is running, so you'll see that it's an optional parameter on some clients. port
+Most of the time, this is the same machine as the one where the client is running, so you'll see that it's an optional parameter on some clients. port
-    As the host, it determines on which socket is the server listening waiting for the client to communicate with him.
+    As the host, it determines on which socket the server is listening waiting for the client to communicate with it.
 Again, it can be optional in some client drivers. browser
     The browser in which you want to run the tests.
 This is a required